solidi/hl-mods/workspace/redist/readme.txt

 - Shapirlic, Chyvachok and the newlife team for modified particle engine, fire and flame thrower https://www.moddb.com/mods/alternative-way
 - botman and Napoleon for the client radar tutorial https://web.archive.org/web/20011211004512/http://hlpp.valveworld.com:80/tuts/attrd.html
 - MrGnang for Half-Life Echoes (QuadFrost Antenna and look and feel) - https://en.wikipedia.org/wiki/Half-Life:_Echoes
-- Bacontsu for portalgun code and his work on mirroring
+- Bacontsu for portalgun code and his work on mirroring https://github.com/bacontsu/halflife_portal
+- cagemonkey for the invention of the GunGame mode in Counter-Strike and the amx plugin https://avalanche.gungame.org/download.php